Suryavarman II: Life and reign

 Suryavarman II was the first Khmer king to be depicted in art.
 A bas-relief in the south gallery of Angkor Wat shows him seated on an elaborate wooden dais whose legs and railings are carved to resemble naga snakes.
 On his head is a pointed diadem, and his ears have pendants.
 He wears anklets, armlets and bracelets.
 His right hand holds what seems to be a small dead snake; the meaning of this is unclear.
 His torso curves gracefully, his legs folded beneath him.
 The general image projected is one of serenity, and comfort with power and position.

 His image is part of a unique and detailed portrait of court life in the Angkor period.
 The scene's setting appears to be outside, amidst a forest.
 Kneeling attendants hold over His Majesty a profusion of fans, fly whisks and parasols that denoted rank.
 Princesses are carried in elaborately carved palanquins.
 Whiskered Brahman priests look on, some of them apparently preparing things for a ceremony.
 To the right of His Majesty, a courtier kneels, apparently presenting something.
 Advisers look on, kneeling, some with hands over hearts in a gesture of obeisance.
 To the right we see an elaborate procession, with retainers sounding conches, drums and a gong.
 An ark bearing the royal fire, symbol of power, is carried on his shoulders.

 Further on in the gallery is a display of Suryavarman's military might.
 Commanders with armor and weapons stand atop fierce war elephants, with ranks of foot soldiers below, each holding a spear and shield.
 One of the commanders is the king himself, looking over his right shoulder, his chest covered with armour, a sharp weapon in his right hand.

 Death and succession

 Inscriptional evidence suggests that Suryavarman II died between 1150, possibly during a military campaign against Champa; before that, his troops were defeated by Vietnamese troops led by Tô Hiến Thành.
 Some sources said he died around 1150 in Angkor due to the fact that the records of Suryavarman II stopped around that year.
 He was succeeded by his cousin Dharanindravarman II.
 A period of weak rule and feuding began.

 Suryavarman was given the posthumous name Paramavishnuloka, "He Who Has Entered the Heavenly World of Vishnu".
 Angkor Wat appears to have been completed only after his death.
+His tomb was also placed in Angkor Wat.

 A modern sculpture that adapts his court image in the Angkor Wat bas-reliefs today greets visitors arriving at the Siem Reap airport.
 Parasols shelter this image of the king, as they did the real Suryavarman almost nine centuries ago.